pkcarlislellc/git-papershaper/README.md

 ** SPECIAL NOTE FOR UBUNTU USERS.
 In Ububtu 18.04 there is an offering of a command line browser calld links. links IS NOT lynx.
 Papershaper requires the lynx browser. 'sudo apt install lynx' or similar should get lynx installed for you. lynx is not installed by Ubuntu 18.04 by default, but is readily available for installation.

 This program requires Python.
 It will be available with your Linux distro or at http://www.python.org/.
 Papershaper was originally written for and tested in Python 2.6.6.
 In anticipation of end of life/support by the Python developers for Python 2, in October, 2019, Papershaper was updated to run in Python 3 by default.
 BOTH Python 2 and Python 3 versions are included in this package.
-As of October, 2019, the default version, that is, papershaper.py is written for Python 3. papershaper-python-2.py is the Python 2 version for those who want it.
-(For either version, usage is the same, just use the command 'python3 papershaper...' or 'python papershaper-python-2.py...' as desired.)
+As of October, 2019, the default version, that is, papershaper is written for Python 3. papershaper-python-2 is the Python 2 version for those who want it.
+(For either version, usage is the same, just use the command '/usr/bin/papershaper...' or '/usr/bin/papershaper-python-2.py...' as desired.)

 The listing of webcams file can contain comments.
 Just don't end a comment with .JPG Or .JPG?
 Comments in this file are filtered out automatically when Paper Shaper updates the wallpaper.